 - Following a “No Cause” eviction.

-San Jose property managers and landlords may also file a petition with the Rental Rights and Referrals Program regarding rent increases in lieu of (or prior to) filing a Fair Return waiver.
+San Jose property managers and landlords may also file a petition with the Rental Rights and Referrals Program regarding rent increases in lieu of () filing a Fair Return waiver.

 Understanding the Petition Process